MrAntares/roBrowserLegacy/doc/Start.md

        /* OPTIONAL/CUSTOM CONFIGS */
        /* Add/Remove the below as you wish */

+          //clientHash:    '113e195e6c051bb1cfb12a644bb084c5', // Set fixed client hash value here (less secure, for development only)
+          calculateHash:   false,  // When true, the client will calculate it's own (Online.js's) hash and send that value (slower, more secure, only when development is false)

           /* Plugins */
           plugins:  {
                         /* Syntax */